StefanoGenettiUniTN/recruiting-sw-telemetry/README.md

 Each received message is parsed in order to get the message ID and the message payload.
 The parsing is performed by the method `void transition(char message[MAX_CAN_MESSAGE_SIZE])` in `Fsa.cpp`.
 The computation can be summurized as follows:
 1. Read the elements of the array `char message[]` until the algorithm finds the character '#'.
 Each character is appended to an initially empty string named `string ID_string`.
 2. At this point the string `ID_string` containes the message identifier.
 This value is converted to be stored in the variable `uint16_t ID` using the instruction `ID = stoul(ID_string, nullptr, 16)`.
 3. After that, the elements of the array `char message[]` are visited until the `NULL` character.
-Each character is appended to an initially empty string named `string payload_string`.
-4. Finally, the string `payload_string`, which containes the message payload, is converted to be stored in the variable `uint64_t payload` using the instruction `payload = stoul(payload_string, nullptr, 16)`.
+The payload is read 1 byte at a time.
+At first each byte (couple of hexidecimal digits) is stored in a string `payload_string`.
+Then each byte is converted using the instruction `payload = stoul(payload_string, nullptr, 16)` and stored in an element of the array `uint8_t payload[8]`.

 ### Statistics
 The class `Fsa` has three attributes to store the statistics recorded during the computation: